xiongjzh/stylelint-webpack-plugin/README.md

 This project is basically a modified version of `sasslint-webpack-plugin`.
 It changed considerably since stylelint is async, and its Node API changes compared with sasslint.

+Thanks to Javier ([@vieron](https://github.com/vieron)) for originally publishing this plugin, and passing the torch to our [growing list of contributors](https://github.com/JaKXz/stylelint-webpack-plugin/graphs/contributors)! :smile:

 ## [License](LICENSE)